Vincit/objection.js/doc/includes/API.md

 If validation fails the Promise is rejected with a [`ValidationError`](#validationerror).

 NOTE: The return value of the query will be the number of affected rows.
-If you want the updated row as a result, you may want to use the [`patchAndFetchById`](#patchandfetchbyid) method.
+If you want to patch a single row and retrieve the patched row as a result, you may want to use the [`patchAndFetchById`](#patchandfetchbyid) method or *take a look at [this recipe](#postgresql-returning-tricks) if you're using Postgres*.

 ##### Arguments